rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 result of a prefix decrement expression is a value, not a variable.

 .. index::
+   prefix operator
-   prefix decrement operator
+   decrement operator
+   prefix expression
-   prefix decrement expression
+   decrement expression
    expression
-   prefix
    decrement operator
    operator
    variable